nus-cs2103-AY2324S1/ip/docs/README.md

 ### Storage
 #### 1. `list`
-Shows the list of all the items in your list
+Shows the list of all the items in your list.

 Expected input:`list`